top of page

 What is a trauma-informed coach?

-A Trauma-informed (or sometimes referred to as trauma-educated) Coach is a Coach working within any niche who has gone through education and even training in how to work with a trauma survivor.
-It means the Coach has been educated on how trauma effects the present, how to support the client and lead them into a psychologically safe place, and how to avoid re-traumatizing individuals seeking support.
+A Trauma-informed (or otherwise referred to as trauma-educated) Coach is a Coach working within any niche who has gone through education and even training in how to work with a trauma survivor.
+It means the Coach has been informed or educated on how trauma effects the present, how to support the client and lead them into a psychologically safe place, and how to avoid re-traumatizing individuals seeking support.

 A Coach, including one working with trauma survivors, will always be focused on the impact on the present and future, whereas a therapist may want to delve into the impacts trauma had on the client as a child or spend time working through the past.
 A good Coach will ask, “how is the traumatic event impacting you today?”
-While a therapist may be focused on assessing and intervening regarding resulting behaviors and beliefs, Coaches are focused on building healthy beliefs, habits, and forward-moving goals in partnership with the client.
+While a therapist may be focused on clinically assessing and intervening regarding resulting behaviors and beliefs, Coaches specifically focus on building healthy beliefs, habits, and forward-moving goals in partnership with the client.

 Do you specialize in a certain modality while working with trauma survivors?